Sondreab/end-to-end_autonomous_driving/docs/README.md

 Implemented by Sondre Aleksander Bergum, Martin Madsen and Filip Schjerven.

 ## Instructions
-train a code by running model.py.
+Train a model by running model.py.
 By default the code saves it as "model.h5".

 To change what training data your model trains on you must manually change to the correct .csv and image folder in main, the default is to train a model on data from both tracks.